 Conclusion: This study showed that vitamin D levels were low in patients with RMVD.
-According to the Wilkins score, PTH levels were significantly high in patients with high Wilkins score.
-The contrary changes in PTH and vitamin D levels may trigger inflammation and be responsible for valve damage.
+According to the Wilkins score, PTH levels were significantly high in patients with a high Wilkins score.
+Changes in PTH and vitamin D levels may trigger inflammation and be responsible for valve damage.

 The study was approved by the Health Sciences University Kocaeli Derince Training and Research Hospital Clinical Research Ethics Committee (Date: 25.02.2021, Decision No: 2020/135).

 This is retrospective study, we could not obtain written informed consent from the participants.